ChenZhongPu/gnuplot/README.md

 In this book, I would like to *reinvent the wheels* by reintroducing the tutorial of [Matplotlib](https://matplotlib.org/).

 Matplotlib can be well integrated with other awesome libraries (e.g., `numpy` and `pandas`) in Python, so it is user-friendly for Python developers and researchers, especially in the domain of machine learning.
 On the other hand, many developers and researchers just want to *plot* and *visualize* their experimental results.
 To this end, a lightweight plot utility is in demand, and I think gnuplot is born to do so.

+Last but not least, I have been learning gnuplot since April 2022, so some methods and practices may not be idiomatic.
+If you have any suggestion, feel free to open an issue.